SAP-archive/data-warehouse-cloud-modeling/exercises/ex4/README.md

 # Exercise 4 - Sales Orders Extension

-In this exercise, you're going to bring more data from different channels and merge / consolidate them with the Sales Order model.
+In this exercise, you're going to bring more data and consolidate them with the Sales Orders.
+For that you will learn about the different options such as _Pushing data to Open SQL Schema_, _Sharing data from Spaces_, _Downloading data from Data Market Place_.

 ![](./images/data_ingestion.png)